 There are many types of car insurance discounts that will help you lock in the cheapest car insurance for your particular situation.
-Learn the benefits of each type of discount and how to make sure you get all the discounts you can.
+Learn the benefits of each type of discount and how to make sure you get all the discounts you can in our car insurance discounts guide.

 The chart belows shows common discounts by insurance company.
 Below we explain all the details you need to know.